Wine glossary

 Acidity

-It is one of the sensations that determines the taste of wine, due to the acids that wine naturally contains.
-If it is not excessive, the acidity contributes to the harmony and balance of the wine, giving it a fresh and crispy feature
+One of the sensations that define the taste of wine, caused by the natural acids naturally present in it.
+When not excessive, acidity contributes to the wine’s harmony and balance, giving it a fresh and lively character.

 Aftertaste